COVID-19 (Coronavirus) Response

 - Spring 2022 2nd 8-Week term begin March 14

 Academic Advising and Student Success Services

 Rowan-Cabarrus currently has virtual and in-person support available for current students and prospective students to receive admissions, financial aid, advising and registration services.
-Additional services, such as transcripts and records, veterans services, career and job-search resources and wellness center assistance, are available virtually, by appointment only.
+Additional services, such as transcripts and records, veterans’ services, career and job-search resources and wellness center assistance, also are available virtually and in person.

 Drop-In Admissions, Financial Aid and Advising Support

 Our financial aid experts are available to assist with any of your financial needs.
 If you need financial assistance for the upcoming year, please complete your FAFSA now!
-You could be eligible for Federal, State, or Institutional aid.
-Pell grants (up to $9,517 per year depending on student eligibility) will cover more than the cost of the College’s affordable tuition.
+You could be eligible for federal, state, or institutional aid.
+Pell grants (up to $6,495 per year depending on student eligibility) will cover more than the cost of the College’s affordable tuition.